opulentfox-29/protonmail-api-client/README.md

 This is not an official python ProtonMail API client. it allows you to read, send and delete messages in protonmail, as well as render a ready-made template with embedded images.

-> [!NOTE]
-> Congratulations, no need more to execute OpenPGP.js via playwright 🎉🎉🎉

 ## Installation
 ```